kyleneideck/BackgroundMusic/README.md

 - **Some applications play notification sounds that are only just long enough to trigger an auto-pause.**
     - Increase the `kPauseDelayNSec` constant in [BGMAutoPauseMusic.mm](/BGMApp/BGMApp/BGMAutoPauseMusic.mm).
 It will increase your music's overlap time over other audio, so don't increase it too much.
 See [#5](https://github.com/kyleneideck/BackgroundMusic/issues/5) for details.

+- **Auto-pausing Netease Music may briefly show its macOS menu bar items.**
+    - The current Netease Music integration uses macOS UI scripting to control the app because it does not expose a native AppleScript play/pause command.
+The integration works, but it can momentarily reveal Netease Music's menu while pausing or resuming playback.

 Many other issues are listed in [TODO.md](/TODO.md) and in [GitHub Issues](https://github.com/kyleneideck/BackgroundMusic/issues).